Finding Primary Sources

 If no records are found, repeat steps B and C with your other term(s).

-If you still find no records, remember that ARC only includes information about a small portion of the materials available at the National Archives.
+If you still find no records, remember that the catalog only includes information about a small portion of the materials available at the National Archives.

 Go to Activity 1, Activity 2, Activity 4, or Activity 5.